-Highlights Description Boreholes drilled Eight additional boreholes were drilled within the Prince Albert Municipal area.
-These boreholes will have to be connected to the network Leak detection programme The Municipality launched a door to door leak detection and repair programme as part of their demand and drought relief strategy.
-Effective Drought management during summer months Water restrictions was implemented.
-Careful water monitoring was done over the dry season thus avoiding any service interruptions.
+Highlights Description Developies dvillod Eight additional boreholes were drilled within the Prince Albert Boreholes drilled Municipal area.
+Three of the borehole's yields were not sustainable.
+Leak detection The Municipality launched a door to door leak detection and programme repair programme as part of their demand and drought relief strategy.
+Effective Drought Water restrictions was implemented.
+Careful water monitoring management during was done over the dry season thus avoiding any service summer months interruptions.

 Drought relief Funding was secured for emergency drought relief in the form of additional boreholes and farmers were also supported with feed for their animals.
 Funding was procured to do diversion as well as the extension of the borehold field the Dorps River, but this is still in the early stages.
 Water process controllers Water process controllers appointed in all towns and currently undergoing training.
 Reverse osmosis plant A reverse osmosis plant was established and put into operation in Leeu Gamka, improving water quality.
 Through the establishment of the osmosis plant the network was redesigned to accommodate raw and treated water storage units.
 Cleaning of reservoirs The reservoirs were cleaned.
-A Water Forum was established for the Municipal area with public representation as well as sector representation.
-The Municipality reduced water use by opening a municipal swimming Summer Holiday program pool that saved water on individual portable pools that had to be cleaned and filled up daily during the summer months.
-Funding for additional raw water storage The first phase to increase the water storage capacity at the reservoirs in Prince Albert was undertaken and should be completed in October 2018.
+Water Forum A Water Forum was established for the Municipal area with public representation as well as sector representation.
+Funding for additional raw The upgrading of the reservoirs in Prince Albert was completed in water storage November 2018.
+Upgrading of telemetry The town of Prince Albert's telemetry system has been upgraded. system able 12: Water Services Highlights